Luquinhas: Legia Warsaw

 On 4 July 2019, Luquinhas signed a three-year contract with Polish club Legia Warsaw.
 On 21 July, he made his debut with Legia as a starter in a 1–2 defeat to Pogoń Szczecin.
-On 27 October, Luquinhas scored his first goal with Legia Warsaw in a 7-0 victory over Wisła Kraków.
+On 27 October, Luquinhas scored his first goal with Legia Warsaw in a 7–0 victory over Wisła Kraków.
 He ended his first season in Poland appearing in 45 matches scoring 5 goals and recording 9 assists, helping Legia to a league title.

 Luquinhas continued to be an important player for Legia during the 2020–21 season.

-On 6 February 2021, he scored his first goal of the campaign in a 2-0 victory over Raków Częstochowa.
-A few days later, on 9 February, Luquinhas helped Legia to a 3-2 victory over ŁKS Łódź.
-Luquinhas came on in the second half, scoring his clubs second goal, as they advanced in the Polish Cup.
+On 6 February 2021, he scored his first goal of the campaign in a 2–0 victory over Raków Częstochowa.
+A few days later, on 9 February, Luquinhas helped Legia to a 3–2 victory over ŁKS Łódź.
+Luquinhas came on in the second half, scoring his club's second goal, as they advanced in the Polish Cup.
 He ended the season appearing in 34 matches scoring 4 goals and recording 8 assists, as Legia won its second straight Ekstraklasa title.
-For his efforts he was named the Ekstraklasa midfielder of the season.
+For his efforts, he was named the Ekstraklasa Midfielder of the Season.

-On 7 July 2021, Luquinhas opened the scoring for the Polish champions in a 3-2 victory over FK Bodø/Glimt in the first leg of the first round of UEFA Champions League qualifying.
-On 14 July, he helped Legia advance in the competition, scoring the opening goal in a 2-0 victory in the second leg against FK Bodø/Glimt.
+On 7 July 2021, Luquinhas opened the scoring for the Polish champions in a 3–2 victory over Norwegian side Bodø/Glimt in the first leg of the first round of UEFA Champions League qualifying.
+On 14 July, he helped Legia advance in the competition, scoring the opening goal in a 2–0 victory in the second leg against Bodø/Glimt.
+On 12 December 2021, he was one of the victims of Legia pseudo-fans attacking players returning to Warsaw after a match against Wisła Płock.
+Luquinhas himself was said to be frightened and not confident after the incident.
+His agent suggested the possibility of terminating his contract with the team.